"Creating a bridge between research and practice in early learning and care"

 What will you be doing?

-Perform any other duties as assigned by the Head Guard, or the management.
+• Perform any other duties as assigned by the Day Camp Supervisor and/or Coordinator.

 What we're looking for?